bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ### Define

 1. Choose one of the category responses.
-Write the response as a short sentence, **"In 50 years, "** .
-An example sentence would be *In 50 years, the world will restore all of the world's endangered wildlife species to healthy populations.*
+Write the response as a short sentence, **"In 2045 years, "** .
+An example sentence would be *In 2045, the world will restore all of the world's endangered wildlife species to healthy populations.*

 ### Develop